How to create Azure SQL database

 How to create an Azure SQL database

-In this Azure tutorial, we will discuss How to create an Azure SQL Database using Azure Portal and PowerShell.
+This Azure SQL tutorial will discuss the quick steps to create an SQL database in Azure using Azure Portal and PowerShell.
 Apart from this, we will also discuss the below topics

-How to create Azure SQL database [Azure Portal]
+How to create SQL database in Azure [Azure Portal]

 Before starting the topic of How to create an Azure SQL database, you can check out the Azure SQL Database Tutorial for a better idea.